-And your doctor will consider you "normal" if you are anywhere on this range.
+And your doctor will consider you “normal” if you are anywhere in this range.

 Many thyroid patients have realized that this range is far too broad and have found that narrowing the range may help improve how people feel.

-This has lead to the "optimal" ranges that you see so frequently floating around (you can read more about what I mean by optimal thyroid lab ranges here).
+This has led to the “optimal” ranges that you see so frequently floating around (you can read more about what I mean by optimal thyroid lab ranges here).